StarbirdTech/AI-Blueprints/ngc-integration/agentic-rag-with-tensorrtllm/data/context/aistudio/using-aistudio/model-deployment/pytorch-model-mlflow.md

 print(confusion_matrix(y_test, predictions_binary))
 ```

-The classification report provides precision, recall, and F1-score for each class, which helps assess the model's ability to correctly classify benign and malignant cases.
+The classification report provides precision, recall, and F1-score for each class, which helps to assess the model's ability to correctly classify benign and malignant cases.
 The confusion matrix gives a detailed view of true positives, false positives, true negatives, and false negatives.

 ![Model Evaluation](/img/model_evaluation.png)